stanleyvictorp/Excel-Analytics/README.md

 3. "customer": This table contains information about the customers who have placed orders, including their customer ID and name.

-# Objectives by the stakeholders
+# Objectives by the Stakeholders

 ## Objective 1: